meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 String expressions combine conditions using the following filter operators and parentheses:

 - `NOT` returns all documents that do not satisfy a condition, including results missing the specified attribute.
-The expression `NOT genres = horror` returns all documents whose `genre` is not `horror` and documents missing a `genres` field
+The expression `NOT genres = horror` returns all documents whose `genres` do not contain `horror` and all documents missing a `genres` field
 - `AND` operates by connecting two conditions and only returns documents that satisfy both of them: `genres = horror AND director = 'Jordan Peele'`
 - `OR` connects two conditions and returns results that satisfy at least one of them: `genres = horror OR genres = comedy`
 - `TO` is equivalent to `>= AND <=`.
 The expression `release_date 795484800 TO 972129600` translates to `release_date >= 795484800 AND release_date <= 972129600`
 - `IN [valueA, valueB]` selects all documents whose chosen field contains at least one of the specified values.
 The expression `genres IN [horror, comedy]` returns all documents whose `genres` includes either `horror`, `comedy`, or both
-- `EXIST` checks for the existence of a field.
+- `EXISTS` checks for the existence of a field.
 Fields with empty or null values still count as existing.
-The expression `release_date NOT EXIST` returns all documents without a `release_date`
+The expression `release_date NOT EXISTS` returns all documents without a `release_date`

 When creating an expression with a field name or value identical to a filter operator such as `AND` or `NOT`, you must wrap it in quotation marks: `title = "NOT" OR title = "AND"`.